TLDR

 Why and How Businesses and Consumers Plan Ahead

 Incomes and expenses don't sit still.
 They shift because of changing customer wants, competitive pressure, and PESTEL forces (political, economic, social, technological, environmental, and legal factors).
 A new competitor opens nearby.
 Interest rates rise.
-A hurricane disrupts the supply chain.
+A storm disrupts the supply chain.
 Without planning, surprises can sink a business or a household.

 Projected Income Statements and Business Budgets